itsSabbir/count-large/README.md

-This project was an assignment for CSC209 - Software Tools and Systems Programming
+This project assignment 1 for CSC209 - Software Tools and Systems Programming (Winder/18)
 # [Click for details](https://archive.is/899pF)
 Final Mark: 97